imdeepmind/imdeepmind.github.io/docs/programming/programming-languages/go/functions.md

 ### Shortened Syntax for Same Type Parameters

-If multiple consecutive parameters share the same type, you can omit the type for all but the last parameter.
+If multiple consecutive parameters share the same type, we can omit the type for all but the last parameter.

 #### Example